-The Study Area revenue forecast includes Class C Road Funds that is allocated based upon a 50/50 split between weighted lane miles and population.
-The State's allocation methodology includes a weighting for gravel roads versus paved roads.
-The mileage for paved roads for the Upper Valley is estimated at 111 miles and 5 miles of unpaved roads according to the County.
+The Study Area revenue forecast includes Class C Road Funds that is allocated based upon a 50/50 split between weighted lane miles and population.14 The State's allocation methodology includes separate weightings for gravel roads and paved roads.
+The mileage for paved roads for the Upper Valley is estimated at 111 miles and 5 miles for unpaved roads according to the County.
 The mileage for paved roads was reduced to 98 miles to remove Powder Mountain, Ogden Canyon, Evergreen Park Drive, and Causey Drive roads.